inoxlang/inox/docs/language-reference.md

 object.print()
 ```

+ℹ️ It is recommended to define methods in [extensions](#extensions), not in the objects.

 ### Computed Member Expressions

 Computed member expressions are member expressions where the property name is computed at runtime: